lanari/GRTMOD/README.md

 5. Press the button "Set Directory" and pick up the right folder

 ### Stage 1
-1. Open GRTMODin.txt using a text editor and maake sure that stage 2 is commented (the line not starting by ">") ->> Stage 2
+1. Open GRTMODin.txt using a text editor and maake sure that stage 2 is commented (the line not starting by ">", a minus is added in the example below)

+        ->> STAGE 2
+        * COMP: 1
+        * OPTI: 1
+        * REFI: 1

 2. Save the file GRTMODin.txt
 3. In the GRTMOD window, press the button "Run GRTMOD"